vrupak/job-sponsorship-detector/README.md

 * Uses a MutationObserver to detect when new job descriptions are loaded
 * Uses a TreeWalker to efficiently scan and highlight only the relevant text nodes
-* Ensures keywords are only highlighted once per load using a flag
+* Shows a dismissible banner with detected sponsorship keywords
+* Ensures keywords and banners reset with each new job listing

 ---